 - Urbanization will lead, inexorably, to a reduced supply of arable land. - Urban expansion will "inevitably" lead to worsening pollution and congestion. - Rapid hukou reforms, especially in large cities, will be too costly.

 But empirical evidence from China-and comparative evidence from international experience-suggests that these worries are unwarranted.
-So Beijing needs to purge these three misconceptions and the pernicious effects they have had on Beijing's urbanization approach to date.
+So Beijing needs to purge these three misconceptions and the pernicious urbanization approach to date.